santoxyz/node-modbus-rtu-tcp/README.md

 ## Installation
 The simplest way, install via npm, type to console:

-`npm i modbus-rtu serialport --save`
+`npm i modbus-rtu-tcp --save`

 ## Benefits
 1. **Queue**.
 This is a killer-feature of this library.
 Behind the scene it use a simple queue.
-All request what you do stack to this queue and execute only if previous was finished.
+All request what you do stack to this queue and execute only if previous was finished or timeouted.
 It means that using this library you can write to modbus without waiting a response of previously command.
 That make you code much cleaner and decoupled.
 See examples below.